6 Things to Do Completely Solo at Least Once

 I'll be honest, these things are pretty basic, and yet- I'm pretty sure there's a lot of people out there who hesitate to do them.
-Originally published for Elite Daily, here are 6 activities you need to try solo at least once, whether you're in your 20's or not!
-See the original article here: http://elitedaily.com/life/culture/things-do-alone-in-20s/1685387/
+Originally written for Elite Daily, here are 6 activities you need to try solo at least once, whether you're in your 20's or not!
+See my original article here.

 Speaking as someone who moved to a foreign country alone, I consider myself somewhat of an expert when it comes to solo activities.
 It might seem like an unattractive idea at first, but you should never underestimate the joy of doing things by yourself.

 You may worry people will judge you or stare at you, and it’s entirely possible that they will.
 This shouldn’t matter, though, because doing things alone — while considered odd to some people — is actually a sign of being a confident and independent person.
 Not only that, but it is fun and satisfying in a way you can only understand once you do it.
 So trust me, you don’t need a friend, boyfriend, spouse, family member or furry animal to enjoy the following six activities solo:

 1. Go on a trip.